 - Woman Files Wegovy Gastroparesis Lawsuit After Requiring Stomach Emptying Procedure (5/22/2024)

-Yes, there is currently a weight-loss lawsuit.
-Jaclyn Bjorklund filed the first weight-loss lawsuit in Louisiana on Aug.
+Yes, there is currently a weight loss lawsuit.
+Jaclyn Bjorklund filed the first weight loss drug lawsuit in Louisiana on Aug.
 2, 2023.
 In this lawsuit, the plaintiff alleges that they developed gastroparesis after taking the drugs Ozempic and Mounjaro.
 Gastroparesis is a severe disorder in which food moves too slowly from the stomach to the small intestine; in some cases, food can stop moving altogether.
 It can also cause severe vomiting, dehydration, and abdominal pain, among other symptoms.

 Ozempic is a prescription medication used for weight loss and diabetes.
 Its active ingredient, semaglutide, helps slow food leaving the stomach.
 This helps patients feel fuller longer, leading them to consume less food.
 The manufacturer of Ozempic is Novo Nordisk, one of the largest pharmaceutical companies in the world.
 They claim that Ozempic has been used safely for years to treat diabetes and obesity.